aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 #### Custom painting

 All the rendering is made with [Skia](https://skia.org/), and it is really easy to make a widget completely by drawing manually to a canvas.
-It is absolutely awesome when you have very specific components that don't fit native components **like charts** for examples.
+It is absolutely awesome when you have very specific components that don't fit native components, **like charts** for examples.

 This is perfectly doable in Xamarin with [SkiaSharp](https://github.com/mono/SkiaSharp) (I used it for my [Microcharts library](https://github.com/aloisdeniel/Microcharts)), but here it is built-in and that follows the same approach than other components.

 ### Any architectural standard?

-Unlike Xamarin with its well-known [Model-View-ViewModel](https://developer.xamarin.com/guides/xamarin-forms/enterprise-application-patterns/mvvm/) architectural pattern, Flutter doesn't have highly integrated architectures for designing your application.
+Unlike Xamarin with its well-known [Model-View-ViewModel](https://developer.xamarin.com/guides/xamarin-forms/enterprise-application-patterns/mvvm/) architectural pattern, Flutter doesn't have highly integrated architecture guidelines for designing your application.

 However, you can adopt a [Facebook flux](https://facebook.github.io/flux/) and [Redux](https://redux.js.org/) architectures since Flutter widgets are really similar to React components.
-There are already many community libraries available for that purpose : [greencat](https://github.com/alexeieleusis/greencat), [built_redux](https://github.com/davidmarne/flutter_built_redux), [redux.dart](https://github.com/johnpryan/redux.dart).
+There are already many community-driven libraries available for that purpose : [greencat](https://github.com/alexeieleusis/greencat), [built_redux](https://github.com/davidmarne/flutter_built_redux), [redux.dart](https://github.com/johnpryan/redux.dart).

-Even the Flutter teams [have experimentations around it](https://github.com/flutter/flutter_flux), althougth it seems to be more a guidance for developers than a standard.
+Even the Flutter team [has experimentations around it](https://github.com/flutter/flutter_flux), althougth it seems to be more a guidance for developers than a standard.

 ### A rich documentation